The Changeling Hypothesis:

 He knew that Parseltongue was uncommon by the time he reached Hogwarts.
 But if possession is rare to begin with, I think he figured out that his facility for that was even rarer.
 And, indeed, if the spell that Slughorn refers to is in fact a possession spell.
 Tom never needed it at all, and has been “rolling his own” the whole time.
 But I would not go so far as to depend upon that.

 Tom knew he could do this, he wanted to know what else he can do with it.
 Ergo; he took the risk of raising the question to Slughorn, even if it cost him Slughorn’s regard.
 It seems to not be out of reason to suppose that Slughorn’s fondness for Riddle might have cooled off abruptly after their discussion on that particular subject.

 We’ve also known from Book 1 that Voldemort tried to kill Harry and that his spell evidently rebounded, with the result that he, himself, disappeared.

-We have been assuming since GoF that Voldemort attempted to kill Harry with the AK on Barty Crouch Jr’s say-so, despite the fact that when the event took place Crouch allegedly wasn’t above 18–19 years old, a raw recruit and wasn’t present at Godric’s Hollow to know what spell Voldemort used.
+We have been assuming, ever since GoF that Voldemort attempted to kill Harry with the AK on Barty Crouch Jr’s say-so, despite the fact that when that event took place Crouch allegedly wasn’t above 18–19 years old, a raw recruit, and wasn’t present at Godric’s Hollow to know what spell Voldemort used.
 I think that it is time to dismiss whatever Barty Crouch Jr has to say on the subject.
 It is a false lead.
 A red herring.

 And Albus’s appearance of going along with Crouch’s statement in HBP was probably for some reason to which we had not been introduced yet.
 In DHs it was finally unveiled that yes, Albus was very deliberately not telling anyone his suspicion that Harry might not need to die in order to destroy that particular Horcrux, after all.